MB3hel/shellconfig/README.md

 ```

 ## Windows Install (No MSYS2)

+*This is an alternate method using git for window's own builtin bash shell.
+It is less flexible than the MSYS2 method and only recommended on systems where you cannot install MSYS2*

 To install using git for windows's bash, follow the same steps with the following changes
 - Skip `msys2_install.cmd`